What is chalk paint?

 There are two types of Annie Sloan waxes: the soft wax and the dark wax.
 The soft wax is to be applied first, followed by your dark wax.
 After your layers of chalk paint have been applied, you will apply the soft wax with your wax brush or a cut up old t-shirt.
 Dip it into wax and work into furniture, only working in small areas since it dries so quickly.
 Wipe as you go and dip when your tool gets low on wax .

-Do you have to sand before using chalk paint?
+Do you have to use a sander before using chalk paint?

 The only reason you may have to sand before applying chalk paint is if the project you’re painting is extremely glossy (slick as a wistly), rusty or has large paint chippings throughout (that could cause the fresh coat to come up with it).
 Other than this, you do not need to sand before beginning the paint project.